Enamel Pin vs Lapel Pin: What’s the Real Difference?

 Final Thoughts

-And if you’re ready to make your own custom pins—whether tiny for jackets or large for display—we’re here to help.
-Just send us your idea, and we’ll bring it to life.
+And if you’re ready to create your own custom pins—whether wearable for uniforms or artistic for collectors—we can help bring your idea to life.

 Picture of Warren